 Another benefit of this recipe is that you can increase your brew ratio up to 1:18.
 This means that you get the same amount of brewed coffee using fewer beans.
 So it’s actually less wasteful and at the same time you save a bit of cash.
 What’s not to like?

-- Put you aeropress in the inverted position and put 14 grams of freshly ground coffee in the chamber.
+- Put the brewer in the inverted position and add 14 grams of coarsely ground coffee.

 - Slowly pour 250 grams of 200 °F water.